denotation-io/denotation-io.github.io/_posts/linguistics/2020-3-30-making-sense-when-nothing-makes-sense.md

 The consequence of Katz and Fodor's work is that there is a strong notion of grammaticality associated with meaning: there are things you can say and things you can't say (meaningfully).
 Some things make sense, others don't.
 Chomsky himself illustrated this with the famous sentence *Colorless green ideas sleep furiously*, which according to him is syntactically correct but semantically non-sensical.

 The problem is that people love making sense of the colorless green ideas.
 There was a competition in Stanford in 1985, asking people to write a little paragraph or poem interpreting that sentence.
 Students rose to the challenge, coming up with metaphorical contexts which gave sense to the utterance.
-And many linguists I know have their own favourite interpretation of the sentence.
+And many linguists have their own favourite interpretation of the sentence.

 So a better analysis of the phenomenon might be to say that some things are *harder* to make sense of than others.
 Psycholinguists can detect the difficulty of a sentence by performing eye-tracking experiments on human participants, which measure *how long* it takes to read a particular chunk of text.
 There is no question that the sentence *Colorless green ideas sleep furiously* might require longer reading time than the sentence *The green party is furiously against that idea*.
 But saying this is not the same as saying that people do not or cannot search for sense in it.
 If we were not able to look for structure and patterns in the world around us, we would miss out on many things that make us humans: we would be very impoverished learners, we would be bad scientists, and we would be unable to engage in basic social behaviours such as 'putting oneself in another person's shoes'.
 Trying to decipher something that does not make direct sense to us is a fundamental human ability.

 When the world around us seems strange, our human minds still desperately try to make sense of it.
 And it is hard and confusing because the situation seems to be breaking the very grammar of the world we thought we lived in.
+Remember the beginning of the Covid-19 pandemic, and the adaptations it required of us.
 Just like a singular subject wants to agree with a singular verb, isn't it that going to work goes with going out of your house, that greeting someone goes with shaking hands, hugging, kissing?
 We recognise the structure of the languages we speak because we share a grammar with others.
 We recognise the structure of the world because we share practices with others.
-So when ungrammaticality appears, when greeting someone becomes a physical distancing affair, we find it very hard to comprehend.
+So when ungrammaticality appears, when greeting someone becomes a physical distancing affair, we initially find it very hard to comprehend.

 So given all this, you may think that trying to make sense of things, however senseless they are, is an unfortunate human trait.
 Wouldn't it be easier to just throw in the towel and say 'this doesn't make sense'?
 Wait for better days?
 Is there really a point in trying to rescue a broken grammar?